Roman Mars (RM): This is 99% Invisible. I’m Roman Mars.

 RM: But maybe that’s okay.
 Because Idov’s new book on Soviet Design is an homage to the stuff of ordinary Soviet life.
 Cigarettes, drinking glasses, subway token machines.
 And it might be hard for outsiders to see what this seemingly random collection of Soviet consumer goods has in common.

 JB: But Idov believes there’s something that unites them all.

-MI: To define this aethetic you first need to realize that most of these items were rip offs of western sources of varying qualities.
+MI: To define this aesthetic you first need to realize that most of these items were rip-offs of western sources of varying qualities.

-RM: They are imiations.
-Like the way Lawrence the parrot is immitating the door buzzer.
+RM: They are imitations.
+Like the way Lawrence the parrot is imitating the door buzzer.

 JB: Shut up Lawrence.

 RM: One look at the items in the book, even though they are shameless imitations, you’ll see that the Soviet’s stuff is unmistakeably soviet.

 JB: Take your soviet soda machine.
 In those, carbonated drinks came not in bottles, but straight into a communal drinking glass.
 Something chained to the machine.
 And the excruciating soviet arcade games were designed by the Committee on Amusement.
 Most Americans haven’t even seen these artifacts, but in a way, we’re responsible for them.